 Allie graduated from The Master’s College with a Bachelor of Liberal Studies in Teacher Education with a concentration in Communications and a minor in Bible.
 In May of 2017, she received her Multiple Subject Teaching Credential by completing the Credential Program at The Master’s University.
 During her student teaching, she was a student teacher to first and fifth graders.
 The Lord provided two wonderful Master teachers for her to work with and learn from, and she was blessed by her Supervisor that was influential in developing her teaching strategies and knowledge of the classroom.

 When Allie is not teaching Firsties, you could find her at Starbucks, shopping, and spending time with her family.
-Allie also just got married to the love of her life, Joseph Haller!
-So she is very excited to be called Mrs. Haller this year!!

 Miss Heather Sligar is an LCA alumna and has worked at LCA since she graduated in 2007.
 While at LCA she participated in volleyball, basketball, speech & debate, and was a member of the National Honor Society.
 She received a Bachelor of Science degree from Weber State University in Elementary Education.
 Heather loves to travel and do missions work all across the world.
 The countries that she has visited include: Mexico, Belize, Jamaica, and South Africa.
 Her passion is to see that children grow in their faith in God, while getting a proper education.
-Has been with LCA since 2007.
+Miss Sligar has been with LCA since 2007.

 Mrs. Fiske grew up in Arvada, Colorado, a suburb of Denver.
 She attended Metropolitan State University and received a B.A. in Music Education.
 Mrs. Fiske then headed west and taught Elementary Music in Las Vegas, Nevada, for 15 years.
 Returning to Colorado to be with family, she taught in the Westminster Public School District.